 The Scottish Government publishes a useful guide to home education.

-What if my child has special educational needs?
+What if my child has additional support needs?

 Legally, no, but your LA has a duty to make sure you're providing a suitable education.
-The Scottish government suggests local authorities make annual contact with you.
-They might ask to arrange a meeting or for an updated written report about how you're educating your child.
+The Scottish government suggests local authorities make annual contact with you but is is not statutory for them to do this and many only ask every two years.
+They might ask to arrange a meeting or for an updated written report about how you're educating your child but they cannot be prescriptive about how you do this.
 The LA will then write to you to let you know (in most cases) that there were no issues with the educational provision, and won't need to contact you for another 12 months.

 If the LA has concerns about the education provided, they must make their reasons clear in writing.

 The LA can't insist on access to your home unless there are child protection issues.
 However, if you don't comply with the LA's requests for information, they may come to the conclusion that this is because you're not providing a suitable education, and, in extreme circumstances, could serve an attendance order.
 Ultimately, this could result in you having to send your child back to school, so it's best to work with the LA officer.